-WeChat is messenger, social media network and online shop at the same time.
-It has become China's most popular social network, thus can show a large number of users that can organise everything on WeChat the more functionalities are added.
+WeChat is a messenger, a social media network and online shop at the same time.
+It has become China's most popular social network, thus can show a large number of users that can organize everything on WeChat the more functionalities are added.

 In the beginning of 2016 WeChat recorded 762 million monthly active users.
 In August 2017 there were already 963 million that spent approximately 40 minutes a day on WeChat.
 China is truly mobile first.
 They almost skipped the desktop era and went straight to smartphones.
 Tencent - the company behind WeChat - is one of the drivers and realized the potential of mobile early on.